 There is nothing wrong with Japan becoming a military power if by that term we mean a "true defensive power that won't tolerate aggression by other nations."

-7th Escort Division of the Japanese Maritime Self-Defense Force at the Ominato Naval Base in 2021. (© Japan Maritime Self-Defense Force)
+7th Escort Division of the Japanese Maritime Self-Defense Force at the Ominato Naval Base. (© Japan Maritime Self-Defense Force)

 Japanese Prime Minister Fumio Kishida appeared on the cover of the May 22-29 issue of Time magazine's Asia edition.
 The original headline of the online version of the interview article read: "Prime Minister Fumio Kishida Wants to Abandon Decades of Pacifism and Make His Country a True Military Power."